Understand the powerful mechanisms of credit repair

-The records contains information about the lending companies and banks that gave you loans in the past, your debts within a certain period, your credit cards with their corresponding credit limits and the payments you have made.
+A simple 5-minute call to a company such as Clean Credit can provide you with access to your credit file.
+This contains information about the lending companies and banks that gave you loans in the past, your debts within a certain period, your credit cards with their corresponding credit limits and the payments you have made.
 You will also see which creditor looked into your file these past two years.

 Review your credit history.
 You can use a credit repair tool to thoroughly assess the entries.
 The results of your assessment will help you determine the best course of action to make.
-Look for negative listings that may warn lenders to reject your application whenever you apply for credit card, loan or mortgage.
+Look for negative listings that may warn lenders to reject your application whenever you apply for a credit card, loan or mortgage.
 Watch out for unpaid debts, late payments, lines and fines and other bad marks that lenders may count against you.